-I’ve been watching House Hunters (HH) for over a decade now and I’m just as interested in it now as I was when I first discovered it.
-Over the years, I observed some really interesting interactions between couples that provide valuable lessons to successful relationships in general and how to buy a home with your spouse in particular.
+I’ve watched House Hunters (HH) for a decade and I’m just as interested in it now as I was when I first discovered it.
+Over the years, I’ve observed some really interesting interactions between couples that provide valuable lessons to successful relationships.
+Specifically, how to make better decisions in the dating process.

 The same is true with people.
 Not ever comes in the perfect package and although curb appeal is what gets your attention, if the inside requires more work that you are willing to put in, you have to walk away.
 We’ve all met that very attractive person only to discover their foundation was faulty and were infested with serious characters shortcomings.